Surrogacy in Western Australia

 It is illegal to advertise for a surrogate in WA, and it is illegal for someone to publish anything that indicates they are willing to be a surrogate for someone else.
 Read more about how you can find a surrogate in Australia.

 If you would like to know more about how surrogacy works in Australia and Western Australia, you might like to download the Handbook, or book in for a consult with Sarah below.
+You can also hear stories from intended parents and surrogates on the Podcast.

 Sarah can assist with surrogacy arrangements across all States, including Western Australia and cross-border arrangements.
 You can contact me here.
+All consults are conducted over Zoom and email.